 The global economic situation has also begun to improve slightly.
-Rising vaccination rates have saved nations from going back into lockdown, and further economic ruin.
-And although pre-covid vacation season is over, people are still traveling, perhaps shaping new trends for our new norm.
+Rising vaccination rates have saved nations from going back into lockdown and further economic ruin.
+And although the pre-covid vacation season is over, people are still travelling, perhaps shaping new trends for our new norm.

-In July, Germans spent their vacations mainly in Spain but also in Turkey, Greece, and local resorts.
+In July, Germans spent their vacations mainly in Spain but also in Turkey, Greece, and domestic resorts.
 The holiday boom, combined with the relatively mild course of the fourth wave, encouraged travellers to choose foreign destinations boldly.
-However, it was reflected in an over 20% drop in interest in local resorts.
+However, it was reflected in an over 20% drop in interest in domestic resorts.

 The high popularity of destinations in Greece, Spain and Egypt is worth noting, whose share of total bookings in ANIXE Resfinity IBE far exceeded 2019 demand.
 On the other hand, the USA and UK, which were among the most popular in September 2019, are at a low booking level and seem to be still affected by complex travel regulations.

-Last summer has encouraged German travellers to make reservations at Spain’s Palma Mallorca and Turkey’s Analya and Istambul.
-Egypt’s Hurghada and the Greek resorts of Rhodes and Heraklion were also highly-rated, but the most significant increase of interest was in the rather non-holiday region: Istanbul.
+Last summer has encouraged German travellers to make reservations at Spain's Palma Mallorca and Turkey's Antalya and Istanbul.
+Egypt's Hurghada and the Greek resorts of Rhodes and Heraklion were also highly-rated, but the most significant increase of interest was in the rather non-holiday region: Istanbul.

-Despite its still high popularity, interest in trips to regions of Berlin and Munich was up to 20% lower than in August.
-In addition, the pandemic situation has marginalized popular August 2019 destinations like London, New York and Turkey’s Izmir.
+Despite its high popularity, interest in trips to regions of Berlin and Munich were up to 20% lower than in August.
+In addition, the pandemic situation has marginalized popular August 2019 destinations like London, New York and Turkey's Izmir.

 Germans prefer trips of around a week in length.
 This situation has remained unchanged since May 2021, when there was a shift from the dominance of short trips.
 Moreover, this situation intensifies not only from month to month but especially when juxtaposed with the results of 2019.

 Online meetings have replaced business travel - this is a fact of modern times, our new norm.
-Reality is visible in numbers compared to the same period in 2019, before the pandemic.
+The new reality is visible in numbers compared to the same period in 2019, before the pandemic.
 The percentage of bookings of up to 3 days stay, which reigned supreme then, is now 25% lower on average and has given way too much longer leisure trips.

-Data from ANIXE’s Resfinity Platform shows that we felt a bit safer.
-Admittedly, it is still much less common to book trips more than one month in advance, which can be noticed from a 2-year perspective.
-However, we are more and more willing to reach for last-minute trips and those with a much longer time to departure.
+Data from ANIXE's Resfinity Platform shows that we felt a bit safer.
+Admittedly, it is still much less common to book trips more than one month in advance, which can be noticed over a 2-year perspective.
+However, we are more and more willing to grab last-minute trips and even those with a much longer time to departure.

-Last year’s data and this year’s direction, which has been consistently confirmed month after month, has clearly shown that the market is in a growth and recovery phase.
-We have reached the 70-80% scale known before the pandemic, a result we could only dream of a year ago.
+Last year's data and this year's direction, which have been consistently confirmed month after month, have clearly shown that the market is in a growth and recovery phase.
+We have reached 70-80% of the levels known before the pandemic, a result we could only dream of a year ago.

-Unfortunately, autumn and winter are ahead where we expect the intensity of the coronavirus to grow.
-Vaccination centers are empty, and most countries are reluctant to introduce zones and services only for vaccinated people.
+Unfortunately, autumn and winter are ahead, when we expect the intensity of the coronavirus to grow.
+Vaccination centres are empty, and most countries are reluctant to introduce zones and services only for vaccinated people.
 Will that change?

-How will this affect pandemic expansion?
-How fast will the tourism sector continue to grow in autumn?
+How will this affect the spread of the pandemic?
+How fast will tourism continue to grow in autumn?
 Which countries and resorts will offer the best deals for winter tourists?
-We look forward to bring you more data and more insights.
+We look forward to bringing you more data and insights.